koompi/os-playbook/KOOMPI-Desktop-Environment.md

 - **KOOMPI THEME:** The original theme of KOOMPI OS.
 It looks simple and clean.
 The taskbar is stationed at the top of the desktop.
 - **KOOMPI MOSX THEME:** It looks similar to the KOOMPI Theme but it has a new feature called PLANK which allows you to pin your favorite applications on it.
-- **KOOMPI WINX THEME:** This theme has two task bars, one at the top and another one at the bottom.
-When you click KOOMPI logo in the top taskbar, it shows the application list.
+- **KOOMPI WINX THEME:** This theme has a task bar at the bottom of the desktop.
 If you click the bottom one, it shows a platform that allows you to search for applications.

 You can set desktop environments through an application named KOOMPI Themes, located by default on the desktop screen.
 You can also search for it in the Application List.
 Although each of the themes has its own unique look, most of the modules are still used similarly.